Welcome,

 The first step in the international enrolment process is the Expression of Interest.
 Please fill out this for International Application Form.

-To apply for one of Techtoriums academic IT Courses, all international students must provide by email:
+To apply for one of Techtoriums Tech Programmes, all international students must provide by email:

 Please submit your application to Techtorium NZIIT directly with verified copies of all key documents as outlined above.